broadinstitute/viral-ngs/docs/install.rst

 (like pysam and Biopython) are listed in requirements.txt and can be installed the usual pip way::

-  pip install -r requirements.txt
+  pip install -r requirements-2.txt

 Additionally, in order to use the **pipeline infrastructure**, Python 3.4 is required (Python 2 is not supported) and you must install snakemake as well::

-  pip install snakemake==3.2.1 yappi=0.94
+  pip install -r requirements-3.txt

 However, most of the real functionality is encapsulated in the command line tools, which can be used without any of the pipeline infrastructure.